karstenw/nodebox-pyobjc/README.md

-The adapted Nodebox library is now included in the [download](http://goo.gl/vkuBeV).
+Since 1.9.21 the adapted Nodebox library is now included in the [download](http://goo.gl/vkuBeV).
 Open Nodebox, go to preferences and set the Library folder to the included one "NodeBox-Library".
 The repository is here: [Library](https://github.com/karstenw/Library).

 Latest changes
 --------------

-2017-08-14 Version 1.9.27 Repackaging: scipy, matplotlib, sklearn, pandas, sympy, pattern moved to separate archive which can be downloaded but the folders are removed from repositories.
-These are compiled folders. numpy has made it back into the app.
+2017-08-14 Version 1.9.27 Repackaging: scipy, matplotlib, sklearn, pandas, sympy, pattern moved to a separate archive file which can be downloaded.
+The folders were removed from the `Library` repository.
+These are compiled packages. numpy has made it back into the app.
 I hope this configuration tango is over...

 2017-08-05 Version 1.9.26 New functions: `say(txt, voice)`, `voices()` and `voiceattributes( voice )`.
 Extended var behaviour (handler) for `NUMBER`, `TEXT`, `BOOLEAN` and `BUTTON`.
 Added scikit-learn, pandas and pattern to Library.